Getting to Know the Inflation Reduction Act

 Renewable tax credits extended by the IRA for projects beginning construction before 2025 and phase out in 2032.
 The ITC and PTC have a base tax credit rate of 30 percent but can be increased by stacking/IRA “adders”.

 - PTCs are available for producers of certain categories of renewable energy: Solar, wind, biomass, geothermal, hydropower, municipal solid waste, marine and hydrokinetic

 - Under IRA, the amount of PTC for renewables placed in service after 12/31/22 will be $27.50 per MWh, provided the “prevailing wage” and apprenticeship requirements are met.

-A low-income community is represented as a Census tract where the poverty rate is at least 20 percent, or the median family income for the tract is less than 80 percent of the statewide (or metro area) median family income as defined under Tax Code Section 45D(e) by the U.S. Treasury.
+A census tract where the poverty rate is at least 20 percent, or the median family income for the tract is less than 80 percent of the statewide (or metro area) median family income (Defined by the U.S. Treasury).

-Under Section 45 of the IRA, PTCs are available for producers of certain categories of renewable energy who have projects underway by December 31, 2024 and meet the “prevailing wage” and apprenticeship requirements.
-If service is placed in an “energy community” and meets domestic content requirements, these can be stacked with the initial PTC for a 20 percent adder onto the initial tax credit for renewable energy producers.
+(Related to “Adders”) Under Section 45 of the IRA, PTCs are available for producers of certain categories of renewable energy who have projects underway by December 31, 2024 and meet the “prevailing wage” and apprenticeship requirements; if service is placed in an “energy community” and meets domestic content requirements, these can be stacked with the initial PTC for a 20 percent adder onto the initial tax credit for renewable energy producers

 If you think IRA funding might fit the needs of your organization or you have a specific project in mind, the U.S. Department of Agriculture’s resources might be a good place to find the program that best meets your goals.

 The following resources are available to view and download for free.

 We will gladly ship printed copies for your group or event at no cost to you!